ika-musume/IKAOPLL/README.md

 * `o_IMP_NOFLUC_MAG` used to enable a tap switch of string DAC on the original chip, which have a total of 256 taps.
 * `o_IMP_FLUC_SIGNED_MO` and `o_IMP_FLUC_SIGNED_MO` are the 9-bit digital outputs of the final sound.
 Emulates zero-level fluctuation caused by flaws in the original DAC design.
 * `o_ACC_SIGNED_STRB` is the strobe signal for the 16-bit accumulated digital output.
 You can sample data using an external DFFs on the positive edge of this strobe.
 The duty cycle is 50% fixed.
 * `o_ACC_SIGNED` provides 16-bit accumulated digital output.
-The original DAC outputs the percussion impulses twice, so you can adjust the volume of each channel by providing a 4-bit scaling factor.
-The default values are 3 for the synth, and 2 for the percussion.
+The original DAC outputs the percussion impulses twice, so you can adjust the volume of each channel by providing an unsigned 4-bit scaling factor.
+The default values are 2 for the synth, and 3 for the percussion.